metajinomics/qiime_tutorial/QIIME1.md

 ```
 cd EDAMAME_16S/Fastq
 ```
-You should see 108 files, all ending in .fastq.
+You should see 54 pairs of files, all ending in F_sub.fastq or R_sub.fastq.

-## 1.2 Assembling Illumina paired-end sequences
+## 1.2 Orverlapping Illumina paired-end sequences
 These samples were sequenced using MiSeq 150 bp paired-end approach.
 Since the V4 region is only 253 bp our sequences should have ~50 bp of overlap.
 We can use this overlap to merge our 150 bp reads together to get the full 253 bp of the v4 region.
 Having longer reads gives us more information to work with when clustering reads into operational taxonomic units and for aligning these reads as well.
 The following steps go through how we accomplish this in QIIME.

-### 1.2.1 Assembling paired-end reads.
+### 1.2.1 Overlapping paired-end reads.

 ```
 join_paired_ends.py -f C01D01F_sub.fastq -r C01D01R_sub.fastq -o C01D01